ZhangGongjie/SAM-DETR/README.md

 ## Introduction

+<b> TL;DR </b> &nbsp; SAM-DETR is an efficeint DETR-like object detector that
+converges wihtin 12 epochs and surpasses the strong Faster R-CNN baseline.

 The recently developed DEtection TRansformer (DETR) has established a new object detection paradigm by eliminating a series of hand-crafted components.
 However, DETR suffers from extremely slow convergence, which increases the